 Other price risk is the risk the value of financial instruments will fluctuate as a result of changes in market prices or from factors specific to an individual investment.
 The maximum risk resulting from the financial instruments is equivalent to their fair value.
 The marketable securities consist of treasury bills that are not subject to significant price risk.
-As at March 31, 2015, if the value of the investments in OVCF, NVCF and OETF had increased or decreased by 5% and all other variables held constant, the value of the investments would have changed by \$6,813,715 (2014 - \$5,274,044).
+As at March 31, 2016, if the value of the investments in OVCF, NVCF and OETF had increased or decreased by 5% and all other variables held constant, the value of the investments would have changed by \$6,766,040 (2015 - \$6,813,715).
 Investments made through OVCF, NVCF or in OETF are highly illiquid, do not have a readily determinable market price, and are generally in early stage companies where the ultimate value that may be realized by OCGC on eventual disposition is inherently unpredictable.

 Returns on these investments will depend on factors specific to each company (such as financial performance, product viability and quality of management), and external forces (such as the economic environment and technological progress by competitors).
-The carrying value of the OETF portfolio is measured at cost less changes for any other than temporary impairment in value at the statement of financial position date, however, the amounts that may ultimately be realized could be materially different.
+The carrying value of the OETF portfolio is measured at cost less changes for any other than temporary impairment in value at the statement of financial position date; however, the amounts that may ultimately be realized could be materially different.

-4. ACCOUNTS RECEIVABLE
+4 ACCOUNTS RECEIVABLE

 As a Schedule A provincial agency, OCGC is required to follow the pay and rebate model with respect to HST applied to direct purchases.
 The Corporation pays the HST on its purchases and, subsequently, files a monthly rebate claim with the Canada Revenue Agency for the HST paid.
-HST rebates receivable as at March 31, 2015 amounted to \$15,077 (2014 - \$13,681).
+HST rebates receivable as at March 31, 2016 amounted to \$21,935 (2015 - \$15,077).

 Realized gains on the sale of OETF investments are recognized in the year the Corporation becomes entitled to receive the proceeds as per the terms and conditions of the respective dispositions.
-There were no receivables as a result of dispositions of OETF investments made in 2015 (2014 - \$3,132,152).
+There were no receivables as a result of dispositions of OETF investments made in 2016 (2015 - \$nil).